AaronFR/Thinker/Studies/0.8.0/PromptOptimisationComparision.md

     return persona_selection
 ```

-### Conclusion:
+### Conclusion

 These changes collectively improve the clarity, structure, error handling, and maintainability of the `process_message()` method while maintaining its core functionality.
 By implementing these recommendations, the code will be easier to understand, less prone to errors, and much simpler to test and maintain.
   </div>
 </div>

 ## Review

 The augmented version has: reasoning BEFORE code modification (which is important for prompt engineering/response optimisation), a shortned consise method description, module code, more error casses and an overall more readable function.
 So I'm happy to say it's much better.